 Con Clumsy staging workflow

-The staging workflow in GitX-dev is kind of clumsy and unintuitive.
+The staging workflow in GitX-dev is kind of clumsy and unintuitive in the opinion of some. (others love it)

 Have to click the repo names one by one to see the uncommitted changes.
 Remember Sourcetree Mac client having an indicator showing the number of uncommited changes.